777arc/textbook/content/sync.rst

 Simulating Wireless Channel
 ***************************

 Before we learn how to implement time and frequency synchronization, we need to make our simulated signals more realistic.
 Without adding some random time delay, the act of synchronizing in time is trivial.
 In fact, you only need to take into account the sample delay of any filters you use.
-We also want to simulate a frequency offset because, as we will discuss, oscillators are not perfect.
-There will always be some offset between the transmitter and receiver's center frequency.
+We also want to simulate a frequency offset because, as we will discuss, oscillators are not perfect; there will always be some offset between the transmitter and receiver's center frequency.

 Let's examine Python code for simulating a non-integer delay and a frequency offset.
-The Python code in this chapter will start from the code we wrote during the pulse shaping Python exercise.
-Click below if you need it.
-You can consider it the starting point of the code in this chapter.
-All new code will come after.
+The Python code in this chapter will start from the code we wrote during the pulse shaping Python exercise (click below if you need it); you can consider it the starting point of the code in this chapter, and all new code will come after.

 .. raw:: html